Jarred-Sumner/peek/README.md

-# One-click from GitHub to editor
+# 1-click from GitHub to editor

 <img src="./screenshot-1.png" height=400 />